LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 It enables brands to connect orchestration layers, develop their own adapters for unsupported ai vendors or write completely custom bot implementations and connect them to the Conversational Cloud.
-Bot responses for incoming consumer messages, and connect to conversations taking place in the Conversational Cloud.
+Conversational Cloud.

 ### Configuration